How fit in and look the part

 Shirt

-If you want to be traditional you need to wear a green or brown check shirt.
+On a formal shoot you will need to wear a shirt.
+Tattersall check shirts are perennially popular and look good both with and without a tie.
 On the grouse moor opt for darker colours to avoid being seen by the birds.

 The grouse moor calls for dark colours.
 Note the lady’s hat – you don’t have to wear a tweed cap you know.